giwiro/ctf-box/README.md

 In order to configure some of the cool tools, I used the ones on my [dotfiles repo](https://github.com/giwiro/dotfiles).

+It now runs init as pid 1 !
+(This will enable the usage of `systemd`)

 ## Tools

 ### Cool Tools